DaveMadden/DaveMadden/README.md

 # David Madden

 👋 Hi, I'm David.
-I'm a software engineer who stepped away from the profession for a decade to be a Navy SEAL Officer, but I never stopped making things. <br>
-I also founded/ran a startup for a few years.<br>
+I'm a software engineer who stepped away from the profession for a decade to be a Navy SEAL Officer, but I never stopped making things.
+After the SEAL Teams I also founded/ran an HR SaaS startup for a few years.<br>

 ## About Me